Public Insight Network

 Share What You Know: Become a News Source for OPB

 We'll ask you to share your observations and experience, and we'll be in touch about once a month about the current stories we're covering.
 Our public insight journalists read every story idea or email response that comes in through the network.
-Your insights help shape OPB news coverage.
+Your insights help shape OPB's coverage.
 Our reporters may follow up to ask for more information, and perhaps even call you for an interview.

 It's a great way to share what you know.
 You have knowledge and insights that can help us cover the news with more depth, and unearth stories that we might not otherwise hear about.
 You might provide new angles on stories we're covering, or provide us with entirely new ideas.
-So sign up for the Public Insight Network, and help make OPB's news coverage even stronger.
+So sign up for the Public Insight Network, and help make OPB's coverage even stronger.

 What We're Asking

 Or tell us: What issues are on your mind?

 How It Works

 As we look into various subjects, we will e-mail you and ask you to tell us about your experiences.
 If we're looking into the state of hospitals, for example, we'll seek insight from doctors, nurses and patients who have direct experience with medical issues.
 If we're covering education, we'll talk to teachers and administrators as well as parents with school-age children.
 Your work, education and life experience--even your hobbies--give you knowledge and insight, and we want to hear from you.

 As a Public Insight Network source, you can expect to receive an e-mail no more than once a month.
 If you don't have knowledge about a particular topic, we'll ask you to forward the message on to someone who does or simply delete it.
 We promise that access to personal information shared with us will be restricted to a small group of journalists.
 The journalists may work for OPB or for national programs like Marketplace or Splendid Table.
 That means no spam, no marketing and no requests for donations as a result of signing up.